-Since 2000, the AAUP’s Committee on Retirement has initiated two major nationwide surveys of faculty retirement policies.
-The surveys cover early retirement incentive plans, phased retirement plans, and health insurance coverage for retirees.
-The first survey, published in 2000, responds particularly to concerns raised in the 1990s that the elimination of mandatory retirement would slow voluntary retirement, making it hard for institutions to secure resources for new appointments.
+Since 2000, the AAUP has conducted two major nationwide surveys of faculty retirement policies.
+The surveys, initiated by an AAUP Committee on Retirement, cover early retirement incentive plans, phased retirement plans, and health insurance coverage for retirees.
+The first survey, published in 2000, responded particularly to concerns raised in the 1990s that the elimination of mandatory retirement would slow voluntary retirement, making it hard for institutions to secure resources for new appointments.

-The second survey, published in 2007, explores how policies changed since the 2000 survey in light of the fact that a large wave of faculty retirements is anticipated, or may in fact already be occurring.
+The second survey, published in 2007, explored how policies changed since the 2000 survey in light of the fact that a large wave of faculty retirements was anticipated, or might have been occurring already.

 The TIAA-CREF Institute, the research foundation of faculty retirement insurance provider TIAA-CREF, generously financed both surveys.
-The Cornell Higher Education Research Institute helped to support the current survey.
+The Cornell Higher Education Research Institute helped to support the 2007 survey.

 See more resources on retirement.